libretime/libretime/docs/user-manual/live-broadcast.md

 directory by default.

 Everything should now be working and you can broadcast for your entire time slot.
-If you choose to stop streaming before it is over click the white square **Stop** button to disconnect.
+If you choose to stop streaming before it's over click the white square **Stop** button to disconnect.
 Then go to the LibreTime page and if the Show Source didn't automatically disconnect you can click it to the right and it should turn gray.